mpv-player/mpv/DOCS/man/options.rst

         protocol, or if the ``wayland`` backend is disabled.

     This is an object settings list option.
 See `List Options`_ for details.

+``--clipboard-monitor=<yes|no>``
+    (Windows, Wayland and macOS only)

+    Enable clipboard monitoring so that the ``clipboard`` property can be observed for content changes (default: no).
+This only affects clipboard implementations which use polling to monitor clipboard updates.
+    Other platforms currently ignore this option and always/never notify changes.

+    On Wayland, this option only has effect on the ``wayland`` backend, and not for the ``vo`` backend.
+See ``current-clipboard-backend`` property for more details.